godby-group/idea-public/doc/dev/add.rst

    # run this in the base directory
    coverage run -m unittest discover  # tests coverage coverage html  # generates report in doc/coverage/index.html

-To have the changes you have commited pulled into the central repository for everyone to access, email jw1294@york.ac.uk with a pull request.

 Pulling changes from the central repository